 All awards listed on this website are subject to change or cancellation without notice.

-The N.L.H Award was created to benefit undergraduate students studying music, visual arts, drama/theatre or dance in the School of Arts, Media, Performance and Design (AMPD, formerly known as the Faculty of Fine Arts) or any discipline in the Faculty of Environmental Studies who has a good academic standing and demonstrates financial need.
-The award will alternate between AMPD and Environmental Studies.
+The N.L.H Award was created to benefit undergraduate students studying music, visual arts, drama/theatre or dance in the School of Arts, Media, Performance and Design (AMPD, formerly known as the Faculty of Fine Arts) or any discipline in the Faculty of Environmental and Urban Change (formerly the Faculty of Environmental Studies) who has a good academic standing and demonstrates financial need.
+The award will alternate between AMPD and EUC.